 Magnus Ekström, PhD, guest professor

-Area of expertise: statistical inference, resampling methods, R, etc.
+Area of expertise: Statistical inference, resampling methods, R, general statistical questions.

 Johannes Forkman, PhD, senior lecturer Part of the organisation Fältforsk, Dept. of Crop Production Ecology.

 Area of expertise: Only consultancy regarding the design and analysis of agricultural experiments.

 Annica de Groote, PhD

 Area of expertise: Survey methodology.
 Sampling and estimation.
 Sources of error in surveys.

 Jesper Rydén, PhD, senior lecturer

 Area of expertise: Stochastic processes, extreme-value analysis, generalised linear models.

 The Centre for statistics offers statistical advice to employees at SLU free of charge.

 The amount of free statistical advice is limited to 20 hours per client and year.